-- (a) Compliance With Rule.
-Certain law students, employed by or utilized by the Federal Public Defender or the United States Attorney or their designees, or enrolled in a law school clinical program, may participate as a Legal Intern in civil and non-felony cases in this Court subject to their compliance with all of the requirements of this Rule. - (b) Eligibility.
-An eligible student must: - (1) Either - (a) Be certified by the Ohio Supreme Court as a Legal Intern; or - (b) Be duly enrolled in a law school approved by the American Bar Association and have completed at least two-thirds of the requirements for graduation; and - (2) Have knowledge of the Federal Rules of Civil and Criminal Procedure, the Federal Rules of Evidence, the Rules of Professional Conduct, and the Rules of this Court; - (3) Be supervised by a supervising attorney as defined in paragraph (c) of this Rule; - (4) Be certified by the Dean of the law school where the student is enrolled, or the Dean's designee, as being of good character, sufficient legal ability, and adequately trained to fulfill the responsibilities of a Legal Intern to both the client and the Court; - (5) Be certified by the Chief District Judge or his/her designee to practice pursuant to this Rule; and - (6) Decline personal compensation or remuneration of any kind for his or her legal services other than expenses approved by the supervising attorney.
-Any application by or on behalf of the supervising attorney for legal fees must itemize the services performed and time spent by the Legal Intern.
+- (a) Compliance with Rule.
+A law student who is employed by or utilized by the Federal Public Defender or the United States Attorney or their designees, or who is enrolled in a law school clinical program, may participate as a legal intern in civil and non-felony cases in this Court subject to his or her compliance with all of the requirements of this Rule. - (b) Eligibility.
+To be eligible, a student must:

+- (1) Either - (A) Be certified by the Supreme Court of Ohio as a legal intern; or - (B) Be duly enrolled in a law school approved by the American Bar Association and have completed at least two-thirds of the requirements for graduation; and - (2) Have knowledge of the Federal Rules of Civil and Criminal Procedure, the Federal Rules of Evidence, the Ohio Rules of Professional Conduct, and the Rules of this Court; - (3) Be supervised by a supervising attorney as defined in paragraph (c) of this Rule; - (4) Be certified by the Dean of the law school where the student is enrolled or the Dean's designee as being of good character, sufficient legal ability, and adequate training to fulfill the responsibilities of a legal intern to both the client and the Court; - (5) Be certified by the Chief District Judge or his/her designee to practice pursuant to this Rule; and - (6) Decline personal compensation or remuneration of any kind for his or her legal services other than expenses approved by the supervising attorney.
+Any application by or on behalf of the supervising attorney for legal fees must itemize the services performed and time spent by the legal intern. - (c) Supervising Attorney.
+A supervising attorney must be admitted to practice in this Court and must: - (1) Either - (A) Have faculty or adjunct faculty status at a law school at which a portion of the supervising attorney's duties includes supervision of students in a clinical program; or - (B) Be employed by the United States Attorney or the Federal Public Defender and have the litigation experience and the time and ability to supervise a legal intern.
+Any exception to the requirements of this Rule must be approved by the Chief District Judge; and - (2) Be present with the student at all times in Court and at other proceedings in which testimony is taken; - (3) Co-sign all pleadings or other documents filed with the Court and be responsible for all filings made via the Court's ECF system;

-- (c) Supervising Attorney.
-A supervisor must be admitted to practice in this Court and must: - (1) Either - (a) Have faculty or adjunct faculty status at a law school at which a portion of the supervisor's duties includes supervision of students in a clinical program; or - (b) Be employed by the United States Attorney or the Federal Public Defender and have the litigation experience and the time and ability to supervise a Legal Intern.
-Any exception to the requirements of this Rule must be approved by the Chief District Judge; - (2) Be present with the student at all times in court and at other proceedings in which testimony is taken; - (3) Co-sign all pleadings or other documents filed with the Court and be responsible for all filings made via the Court's ECF system; - (4) Assume full personal and professional responsibility, for the benefit of the represented clients, for a student's guidance and any work undertaken and for the quality of the student's work, and be available for consultation with represented clients; - (5) Assist and counsel the student in activities mentioned in paragraph (e) of this rule and review such activities with the student, all to the extent required for proper practical training of the student and the protection of the client; and - (6) Supplement oral or written work of the student as necessary to insure proper representation of the client.
+- (4) Assume full personal and professional responsibility for the benefit of the represented clients for a student's guidance, for any work undertaken, and for the quality of the student's work, and be available for consultation with represented clients; - (5) Assist and counsel the student in activities mentioned in paragraph (e) of this Rule and review such activities with the student, all to the extent required for proper practical training of the student and the protection of the client; and - (6) Supplement oral or written work of the student as necessary to ensure proper representation of the client.